-9.33 Let $L \subseteq \{0,1\}^$ be a language accepted by a Turing machine T.
+7.28 Let $L \subseteq \Sigma^$ be a language accepted by a Turing machine T.

-a To accept the set of prefixes of L, an NTM T{pref} could begin by moving past the input x, call the NTM G from exercise 9.29 and generate an arbitrary word from $\{0,1\}^$ and concatenate this to x by deleting the Δ inbetween x and w.
-It then moves back to cell 0 and calls T which will lead to acceptance if and only if $xw \in L$, thus if and only if x is a prefix of a word from L.
+In Example 7.30, an NTM is described which accepts the set of all prefixes of elements of L. This NTM begins by moving past the input x, calls the NTM G which generates an arbitrary word w from Σ^ and concatenates this to x by deleting the Δ inbetween x and w.
+It then moves back to cell 0 and calls T, which will lead to acceptance if and only if $xw \in L$, thus if and only if x is a prefix of a word from L.